Sign in

 • More engaged with co-workers: Sitting at a desk, even in the half-cubicles we had, you often miss opportunities to talk with colleagues or take notice of something important happening.
 Standing gave me more chances to talk with co-workers as they passed by, at eye level, even if only for a few extra minutes.
 This actually improved communication because, instead of sending someone an email, I could look across a few desks, look them in the eye, and actually talk for a moment.

-• Posture and core strength: Standing all day and maintaining a good posture really added to the strength of my core.
+• Posture and core strength: Standing all day and maintaining good posture really added to the strength of my core.
 I also had a lot less soreness in my back and tailbone compared to when I would sit for eight to ten hours a day.

-• Ready for action: When you're sitting and sedentary, it can take a few moments to get up and away from your desk in the case of an emergency or you just realized you're late for a meeting.
+• Ready for action: When you're sitting and sedentary, it can take a few moments to get up and away from your desk in the case of an emergency or when you just realized you're late for a meeting.
 Standing at your desk you are like a keen-eyed antelope, ready to spring away from any dangers that might present themselves or rush to a co-worker's aid.
 Zombie invasion, pffft, bring it!

 Things I Didn't Like: